 - 4. Definition of Realized Profit and Loss (RPL), Unrealized Profit and Loss (UPL) and Profit

 - Realized profit and loss (RPL): the profit/loss generated by closing a position before delivery or settlement.

 - Unrealized profit and loss (UPL): the profit/loss generated by a position that has yet to be closed.
-All UPL will be settled and credited to user balance at settlement day (Friday of the expiry week).
+All UPL will be settled and credited to user balance every day at 09:00 (CET UTC+1).
 The UPL will then be reset.

 - Profit: the sum of user’s settled profit and UPL since opening the position.

 - 5. Margin Ratio and Maintenance Margin Ratio

 - Fixed-Margin Mode: Margin Ratio = (Fixed Margin + UPL) / Position Value